Huotes/CommitMaker/README.md

 As an infant, Chuck Norris' parents gave him a toy hammer.
 He gave the world Stonehenge.

 Chuck Norris won super bowls VII and VIII singlehandedly before unexpectedly retiring to pursue a career in ass-kicking.

+Computers are like air conditioners: they stop working when you open Windows.